DoubleRepo/PersistentTreeLogging/README.md

 Add inside your mission config.cpp at the cfgcustomcode ExileServer_object_tree_network_chopTreeRequest and use the file provided inside MpMission/overwrites.

+Add the additions from Exile.ini to your Exile.ini.

 Drag the Server Addon to your ExileServer Addons folder and profit.

-Oyeeh, don't forget to read the Sql Instructions.txt
+> Oyeeh, don't forget to read the Sql Instructions.txt <

 ## License
 Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)